 We have never declared or paid cash dividends to our shareholders.
 Currently, we do not intend to pay cash dividends.
 We intend to reinvest any earnings in developing and expanding our business.
 Any future determination relating to our dividend policy will be at the discretion of our board of directors and will depend on a number of factors, including future earnings, our financial condition, operating results, contractual restrictions, capital requirements, business prospects, applicable Israeli law and other factors our board of directors may deem relevant.
-In addition, the distribution of dividends is limited by Israeli law, which permits the distribution of dividends only out of distributable profits and only if there is no reasonable concern that such distribution will prevent us from meeting our existing and future obligations when they become due.
-For information regarding certain reliefs for Israeli companies whose securities are traded on an exchange outside of Israel, see "Item 16G.
-Corporate Governance Practices".
+In addition, the distribution of dividends is limited by Israeli law, which permits the distribution of dividends only out of distributable profits (subject to limited exceptions) and only if there is no reasonable concern that such distribution will prevent us from meeting our existing and future obligations when they become due.